 And here you are.
 Home in one piece.
 Not just healthy but robust and radiant.
 So why do I feel sad?

 Your sister busted me.
 She spotted another tear trickling down my cheek.
 She notices everything.
 I often joke it’s like I live with a human periscope.

-How could I explain these emotions to my sixteen-year-old daughter when I didn’t even understand them myself?
+How could I explain these emotions to my sixteen-year-old daughter when I didn’t understand them myself?

-The first few days you were home, I felt edgy, irritable, and confused.
+I felt edgy, irritable, and confused the first few days you were home.
 I gave you space.
 I didn’t ask questions.
 I stifled and swallowed my frustration.

 Why Aren’t You Happy to Be Home?

 It was Thanksgiving.
 My favorite holiday.
-I already felt a bit blue because our New York family couldn’t be with us for the first time in decades.
+I felt a bit blue because our New York family couldn’t be with us for the first time in decades.
 The house seemed too empty, too quiet.
 I can’t remember (nor do I want to) what comment you made.
-Or maybe it was an eyeroll or nonchalant look?
+Or maybe it was an eye roll or a nonchalant look?
 But it was maddening.

 Where’s the joy?
 Why aren’t you happy to be home?
 What’s going on?
-These questions, which began as tiny kernels, started popping all over my head.
+These questions began as tiny kernels popped all over my head.
 And I couldn’t contain myself any longer.

 Pointing my finger toward the door, I asked you to go outside with me.
 I might’ve even raised my voice.
-I definitely used a few expletives.
+I used a few expletives.
 Honestly, I didn’t recognize myself.
-Your brown eyes, nearly identical to mine, stared at me in shock.
+Your brown eyes, nearly identical to mine, staring at me in shock.